softsys4ai/SCTL/README.md

     │
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment
+    |
+    ├── SCTL_experiments.ipynb   <- A sample notebook containing experimentation on multiple domain and comparison of SCTL with multiple     |                               methods
+    │
     ├── src                <- Source code for use in this project.
     │   ├── _pycache_      <- Necessary files for python module